FAQ Answers

 How much notice am I required to give if I want to resign?

 A permanently appointed teacher shall give two calendar months’ notice to the employer, except where the teacher and the employer agree to a lesser period of notice from the teacher.
-Holidays are counted as part of the notice period.
+Holidays and times you are on leave are counted as part of the notice period.

 A fixed term employee who resigns before the agreed termination point shall give two calendar months’ notice except if there is less than two months remaining until the termination point.
 In this case the notice required shall be half of that remaining period.